yaoqs/Awesome-Github-Roster/README.md

 - [NeuralTalk](https://github.com/karpathy/neuraltalk)  is a Python+numpy project for learning Multimodal Recurrent Neural Networks that describe images with sentences.
 - [Apache MXNet (incubating) for Deep Learning](https://github.com/apache/incubator-mxnet) Lightweight, Portable, Flexible Distributed/Mobile Deep Learning with Dynamic, Mutation-aware Dataflow Dep Scheduler; for Python, R, Julia, Scala, Go, Javascript and more.<https://mxnet.apache.org/>
 - [DIGITS](https://github.com/NVIDIA/DIGITS)  (the Deep Learning GPU Training System) is a webapp for training deep learning models.
 The currently supported frameworks are: Caffe, Torch, and Tensorflow.<https://developer.nvidia.com/digits>
+- [Dlib](http://dlib.net/) is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real world problems.
+It is used in both industry and academia in a wide range of domains including robotics, embedded devices, mobile phones, and large high performance computing environments.
+Dlib's open source licensing allows you to use it in any application, free of charge.
+[Github](https://github.com/davisking/dlib)

 ## RSS
 <a id="markdown-rss" name="rss"></a>